Skip to content

 sbsh terminal - Terminal Only

-Launches a terminal in the background with no attached supervisor:
+Launches a terminal in the background with no attached client:

 sbsh terminal --name my-terminal